 4) Noticing eye color from across the room.

 People, I have a bone to pick with you.
 I often can’t tell someone’s eye color even when having a face-to-face conversation with them, unless I make a point to really look.
 And you’re telling me that your MC noted the shade and brilliance and every colored fleck in someone’s eyes from across the restaurant?
 In my humble opinion, not every character needs their eye color revealed.
 It’s one of the last things we know about our own friends, honestly.
 What color eyes do I have?
 What about your kid’s kindergarten teacher or your pastor—do you know without checking?
 Mmm hmm.
 (Disclaimer: There are legitimate times to notice eye color.
 During a romantic embrace perhaps, or when a character does have eyes that are uniquely bright blue.
 But don’t make every character fit this bill.)
+3) Characters who “gaze” at everything.

 I don’t know when this trend picked up so much momentum but this one has really gotten under my skin.
 I use the word too, but I try very hard not to overuse it.
 I won’t give you a book quote because I don’t want to hurt anyone’s feelings.
 But if you put this word on your radar next time you pick up a new release, it will jump out at you.